 The Research Passport is for researchers who have no contractual arrangements with the NHS but who conduct research in the NHS which can impact on patient care.
 Postgraduate students who conduct research within the NHS but who are not part of a healthcare placement need to complete a Research Passport application.
-Details on how to apply are available from the Doctoral College.
+Details on how to apply are available from the Doctoral College by emailing PGR@ uws.ac.uk.